MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 ## Create a virtual network

-Next you need to create a virtual network inside of your new resource group.
+Create a virtual network inside your new resource group.

 1. From the Azure portal, browse to **Virtual Networks**.
 1. Select **Create**.